 To date, no evidence exists that older patients cannot benefit from Cognitive Processing Therapy (CPT) and Prolonged Exposure (PE), or that modifications to the treatment protocols are universally necessary due to older age.
 Providers should consider specific needs of each individual and apply the treatment in the most beneficial manner.
 There are no randomized controlled trials currently published on the efficacy of PTSD treatment in older adults.
 However, a recent pilot study (8) demonstrated that conducting PE with older Veterans is both feasible and efficacious.

 Providers specifically considering trauma-focused treatment should also know whether the patient has any significant cardiac or respiratory problems.
 The 2010 VA/DoD CPG for PTSD suggests that mental health providers seek consultation from other healthcare professionals when considering trauma-focused techniques for patients with these conditions (1).
 Trauma-focused techniques may lead to increased autonomic arousal and decreased cognitive performance.
 If, after consultation and discussion with the patient, it is decided that trauma-focused treatment is feasible, mental health providers can proceed with caution and should closely monitor patients at greater risk from high arousal.
-Several trials of exposure treatments for other anxiety disorders (e.g. panic disorder) have indicated they are efficacious and well-tolerated among older adults (9).
+Several trials of exposure treatments for other anxiety disorders (for example, panic disorder) have indicated they are efficacious and well-tolerated among older adults (9).

 The presence of cognitive decline may impact memory, learning, attention, or concentration.
 The provider may want to repeat material, present information in various ways, and focus on one topic at a time (1).